pml73790/Hackathon/README.txt

-Team members: Vi Tran, Tri Vo, Torsa Rahman, My Ly.
-Purpose of the project: The purpose of our project is to make a user-friendly web service for users to be able to track their money goals and be able to budget efficiently.
+Team members: Vi Tran, Tri Vo, Torsa Rahman, My Ly Purpose of the project: The purpose of our project is to make a user-friendly web service for users to be able to track their money goals and be able to budget efficiently.
 We are also using chatbots to help users be able to ask questions and get advice regarding their finances.